postman721/Waybind/README.md

 newgrp input
 groups
 ```
-Alternatively, you can run it with sudo, but this is not recommended in long term.
+Alternatively, you can run the waybind with sudo, but this is not recommended in long term.

 ## ⚙️ Configuration